Table of contents

 The DevSecOps phases empower software teams to integrate security and observability seamlessly into DevSecOps automation, accelerating the SDLC and ensuring a more secure software release process.

-Automated testing plays a crucial role in verifying that integrated software dependencies, such as libraries, frameworks, and application containers, meet the required security standards, especially in the case of unknown vulnerabilities.
-DevSecOps automation testing confirms that the software has successfully undergone security unit testing across all levels.
+Automated testing plays a crucial role in verifying that integrated software dependencies, such as libraries, frameworks, and application containers, meet the required security standards, particularly in cases where unknown vulnerabilities exist.
+DevSecOps automation testing confirms that the software has successfully undergone security unit testing across all levels of the software.
 This comprehensive approach includes testing and securing code through static, dynamic, and dependency analyses before the final software is deployed to production.
 Automated tools can scan containers and scrutinize their dependencies to identify and report vulnerable components.

 Useful link: Achieving Continuous Application Security with DevSecOps